Ifrit-Fire/Advanced-Adapters/README.md

 - Filtering behaves correctly.
 - No conflicting List instances during adapter construction

 Currently, this suite provides two different adapters.
 More will be coming in time.
-Head on over to the wiki to read more about them and learn how to use them.
+Head on over to the wiki *(coming soon)* to read more about them and learn how to use them.
 - ArrayBaseAdapter
 - SimpleArrayBaseAdapter